apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /highlight >}}

 {{< paragraph class="language-go" >}}
-Overriding schema field names is useful for compatibility cross language transforms.
+Overriding schema field names is useful for compatibility cross language transforms, as schema fields may have different requirements or restrictions from Go exported fields.
 {{< /paragraph >}}

 ### 6.6.
 Using Schema Transforms {#using-schemas}